The Food Composting Program is now available to all of our commercial customers!

 Food composting service for Napa County Recycling & Waste Services (NCRWS) businesses is included in your monthly rate.

-The 150+ businesses currently participating in the program send over 200 tons per month to the composting facility instead of the landfill.
+The 300+ businesses currently participating in the program send over 400 tons per month to the composting facility instead of the landfill.
 Join them!

-What is accepted for composting?
 All food scraps (including meat & dairy) as well as soiled paper and other compostables are allowed.
 See a full list of accepted materials.

-What containers should I use and when will they be picked up?
-We provide 65 gallon green carts for service (look for yellow stickers as well).
-For indoor equipment, the County/City provides 23 gallon “Slim Jims” or 10 gallon Brutes — which your staff empties into the 65 gallon carts.
+We provide 65 or 35 gallon green carts for service.
+For indoor equipment, the County/City provides 23 gallon “Slim Jims,” or other containers — which your staff empties into the carts for service.

 In addition to equipment, Napa Recycling, City and County staff will provide signage and decals to reinforce program details and practices.
 We will also help train your staff and provide printed materials that you can add to employee orientation packets.

-How do I sign up for the program?
 Call Napa Recycling at (707) 255-5200 to sign up.
 We will schedule a visit to your business to assist in estimating your equipment needs and ensure that your business has adequate space for the composting containers.

-Where does the compost material go?
 The material is sent to Napa’s composting facility, where it’s turned into organic compost (instead of to a landfill in Solano County with the rest of Napa’s trash).
 Residents, businesses and agricultural producers use this compost to enrich soil, prevent erosion, conserve water and fight climate change.

-Besides doing something important to conserve the Earth’s limited resources and to reduce greenhouse gases, what are the benefits of participating?
 Since food scraps and other compostables make up a significant portion of waste from certain businesses, those businesses should be able to downsize their current garbage service and save money.
 We can help you switch your service level and calculate potential savings with a free waste assessment.

 Also, in a competitive economic landscape, your customers and/or guests will appreciate hearing that your business is making extra efforts to protect the environment.